 - Enter your contact info and rationale, then click SUBMIT.

-Once we receive this info, we’ll process your counter notification and forward it to the claimant.
+If your counter notification meets all legal requirements and has a clear explanation of how you have the rights to the removed content, we'll forward it to the claimant.
 The claimant will have 10 business days to provide evidence that they’ve initiated a court action to keep the content down.
 This time period is a requirement of copyright law, so please be patient.